 “Man E Faces” and other 1982 and 1983 Masters Of The Universe action figures are 5 ½ inches tall.
 This was a departure from the standard 3 ¾ inch figures of the day.
 He came with the unique helmet that matched his name.
 It was a blue with a red attachment on the top that allowed the children to change his face from a monster, to a robot, to a human.
 His body was different from the other Heroic Warriors in that he possessed pipes and robotic implant in his uniform.
 “Man E Faces” did not have armor on his chest and he did not come with a sword.
 He was given a large orange gun.
 He was a two toned light brown and medium blue color with his skin bearing the light brown.
 His legs matched the legs of the other action figure called “Trap Jaw”.

 The “power punch” was given to “Man E Faces” just like it was to the other Masters Of The Universe action figures.
 This was the ability to twist at the waist and come back with a snap.
 This was possible via an elastic band inside the body of “Man E Faces”.
 It would wear out after multiple uses.

 The Mattel “Man E Faces” action figure did not come in other versions during this series but he was redone in later years.
 The difference for this figure is similar to the differences with the other Masters Of The Universe.
 The back of the package was either an “8 back” or a “12 back”.
 An “8 back” is the first and rarest of the two versions.
 They will have depictions of eight Mattel action figures on the back side of the bubble package.
 The “12 back” will have twelve figures.

 The Masters Of The Universe figures were very popular with the children and therefore became valuable collectors items later on.
 The “Man E Faces” figure is not that hard to find for sale online.
 He will range from $10 dollars up to $100 dollars for a loose figure.
-For one in an unopened bubble package the price will be around $100 dollars.
+For one in an unopened bubble package the price will be from $350 to $1000 dollars.